 “In the ninth, he got caught and went down for the first time in his career,” said Gardiner.
 “I was worried, but in the corner, Johnny wondered what all the fuss was about”

-Still to this day that twelfth round is an unbearable watch as Johnny was dropped by a straight right hand before an uppercut-left Johnny collapsing unconscious, as my hometown was silenced, some say in between the cries of sadness you could hear a pin drop from supporters who watched from afar in the hope of good news but instead were greeted with the worse news imaginable.
+Still to this day that twelfth round is unbearable to witness as Johnny was dropped by a straight right hand before an uppercut-left Johnny collapsing unconscious to the ring apron, my hometown was silenced, some say in between the cries of sadness you could hear a pin drop from those who watched from afar in the hope of salvation but instead were greeted with the worse news imaginable.

 “The Mexican crowd showered us with drink and everything else, they took all our equipment from the corner… but they didn’t realise how bad it was,” said Gardiner.

-Johnny will forever be remembered in our community as a shy, humble person, loved by all he came in contact with, whose will and determination are talked through the ages, passed down, remembered from generation to generation.
+Johnny will forever be remembered in our community as a shy, humble person, loved by all he came in contact with, whose will and determination are talked about through the ages, passed down, remembered from generation to generation.